September 24, 2024

 After a schism in March 2020 in the Washington State chapter, the Temple alleged that then-social media manager David Johnson used what had been the local chapter’s Facebook page to post criticism of the Temple and how its leaders’ actions had not lived up to TST’s own stated tenets and values.
 This criticism came in the form of news articles, other former member testimonies, and past actions by TST co-owners Cevin Soling and Doug Misicko.
 Misicko has also used the public pseudonyms “Doug Mesner” and “Lucien Greaves” for the Temple, while Soling initially used the pseudonym “Calvin Soling” for the lawsuit and uses “Malcolm Jarry” for the Temple.

 In initial court filings, the Salem, Mass.-based for-profit corporation United Federation of Churches, LLC dba “The Satanic Temple” tried to allege they were victims of defamation.
 The court dismissed the defamation claim with prejudice in February 2021 citing First Amendment protections, but the remaining claims were dismissed with leave to re-file.
 TST did so in March 2021, adding new claims, revising others, and dropping one.
 In April 2022, the Temple’s attempt at reconsideration failed and all remaining federal claims also were dismissed.
 In June 2022, TST’s lead counsel Matt Kezhaya admitted on his Reddit account that he needed to come up with “a credible justification that it is not-impossible [sic] a jury could legally award at least $75,000 in damages” and that he hoped legal defense costs squeezed “every last penny from [the defendants’] living corpses, and anyone that gives [them] the time of day.”
-The federal judge dismissed the case again in January 2023, but The Satanic Temple appealed its second loss to the Ninth Circuit and also re-filed part of the case while adding new claims in state court in April 2023 — notably after the three-year statute of limitations had run out on events from March 2020.
+In January 2023, he federal judge dismissed what remained of the case again, but The Satanic Temple appealed its second loss to the Ninth Circuit and also re-filed part of the case while adding new claims in state court in April 2023 — notably after the three-year statute of limitations had run out on events from March 2020.

 In November 2023, The Ninth Circuit affirmed most of the lower federal court decision but allowed TST to revive their defamation claims if they could specify what exactly had been said about them that was false and defamatory.
-Apparently unable to do so, The Satanic Temple voluntarily dismissed the federal case against us.
+Apparently unable to do so, The Satanic Temple voluntarily dismissed the federal case against the Defendants in January 2024.

 Meanwhile, in February 2022, TST sued Newsweek and reporter Julia Duin for in October 2021 publishing a story about the federal district court case up to that point.
 Newsweek has thus far prevailed in its legal defense with a score of initial claims whittled down to just one (TST objecting to accounts of sexual abuse within the organization) and one issue remaining (whether the self-described “famous nontheistic religion” is a public or private figure).
 The case has also involved embarrassing revelations about who and how much The Satanic Temple paid for crisis public relations management, how it pays to seed stories in legacy media outlets, and how it reacts to sexual abuse and harassment claims.